vsch/idea-multimarkdown/README.md

 * Convert HTML content to Markdown by pasting it into a Markdown document.
 * Export as HTML or PDF to share with others
 * Paste images from clipboard into markdown documents for fast screenshot based documentation
+* Drag & Drop files from Project tree into markdown documents for fast link insertion

 ### Features